-The AmeriCorps Office of Monitoring Corrective Action Planning (CAP) process provides grant recipients with a standard approach to reviewing and addressing identified issues of noncompliance.
-The process assists grantees in validating compliance, identifying breakdowns in processes and systems that may have contributed to noncompliance, as well as identifying preventative measures to reduce and eliminate issues in future monitoring activities.
-The CAP supports the grantee in facilitating an internal process to identify the root causes of the event that resulted in an issue, while fostering a timely, concise, and technically adequate corrective action proposal for submission to the Office of Monitoring (OM) for review and approval.
+The AmeriCorps Office of Monitoring Corrective Action Planning (CAP) process provides grant recipients with a standard approach to reviewing and addressing identified findings of noncompliance.
+The process can assist grantees in validating compliance, identifying breakdowns in processes and systems that may have contributed to noncompliance, as well as identifying preventative measures to reduce and eliminate findings in future monitoring activities.
+The CAP is structured to support the grantee in facilitating an internal process to identify the root causes of the event that resulted in a finding, while fostering a timely, concise, and technically adequate corrective action proposal for submission to the Office of Monitoring (OM) for review and approval.

-Grantees use this guide to assist in the development of responses to each CAP element for issues of noncompliance that were identified within the monitoring summary results.
-A checklist for reviewing CAPs before submission to the Office of Monitoring is available on the last page of this guide.
-As a reminder, grantees use the CAP tab on the Excel monitoring report to submit CAPs to the Office of Monitoring.
-Each issue of noncompliance requires a response to four elements of the CAP.
+Grantees use this guide to assist in the development of responses to each CAP element for findings of noncompliance that were identified within the monitoring summary results.
+As a reminder, grantees use the CAP Summary tab on the Excel monitoring report to submit CAPs to the Office of Monitoring.
+Each finding of noncompliance requires a response to four elements of the CAP.
 More details on the four CAP elements are described below.